|COVID-19 Information Hotline|

 The Miri Peninsula is a piece of land that is bordered by water on three sides but connected to mainland Miri, split in between by Miri River.
 Spanning about 7 kilometers along the coast, the peninsula has a great history and many features and areas within.

 Right from the beginning as a village during the 1900s, the peninsula had long been a sore point for shipping to Miri port within Miri River.
 The shallow sea leading up to the river required smaller transfer boats to offload any large cargo by sea, before entering the river, and even so they would have to navigate further out around the tip of the Miri Peninsula, which had very deceptively shallow sandbanks that protrude for a long distance out of the tip.
+This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
 And if that wasn't enough, the whole process was tide dependent, which meant that at low tide only the smallest boats were able to enter the river.

 The Miri Golf Club was established on the peninsula in 1924 with 6 holes.
 Today the golf course sports a full 18 holes and covers a majority of the peninsula.